Apps & Software

 }

-Durable Functions allow breaking down complex processes into reliable workflows.
+Durable Functions allow for breaking down complex processes into reliable workflows.

 Best practices for Azure Functions development